 Document Templates

-In my first several years of closing my deals in-house, I used US Legal as a resource to get the document templates I needed.
+In my first several years of closing my deals in-house, I used US Legal as a resource to obtain the necessary document templates.
 I still think they're a great resource, but I use Rocket Lawyer these days because they do a great job of making the process easy and helping me fill out each document in the questionnaire format.

 Whatever you decide to do, realize that it doesn't take a huge investment to get the basics you'll need to close your own deals.
 You could save thousands of dollars in attorney fees with these online resources (and don't forget, most of these templates can be used repeatedly).